quietui/quiet/docs/docs/components/copy.md

 ```

 :::danger
-The `ClipboardItem` API isn't available [in Firefox 125 and below](https://caniuse.com/mdn-api_clipboarditem).
+The `ClipboardItem` API used in this example [isn't available in Firefox yet](https://caniuse.com/mdn-api_clipboarditem).
 :::

 ### Copying PNG images

-Most browsers support writing PNG image data with the `ClipboardItem` API.
+Most browsers support writing PNG image data with the `ClipboardItem` API used in this example.
 Try copying the image using the button below, then paste it into an image editing app.

 ```html {.example}
 <img src="/assets/examples/three-kittens.png" alt="Three tabby kittens" style="width: 200px; margin-block-end: 1rem;">